China–Japan relations: Public perceptions

+Online hate speech against the Japanese is common on Chinese social media.
+Chinese animosity or even hatred of Japan is reflected in the popular culture.
 A 2019 survey published by the Pew Research Center found that 85% of Japanese people had an unfavorable view of China, while 75% of Chinese people had an unfavorable view of Japan.
 According to a Genron NPO poll in 2024, 89% of Japanese people have a negative view of China, while 87.7% of Chinese people have a negative opinion of Japan.
-A survey published in 2025 by the Pew Research Center found that 86% of Japanese people had an unfavorable view of China, while 13% had a favorable view, the most negative of any nation surveyed.
+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, Chinese opinion of Japan was on average 21 out of 100.
+A survey published in 2026 by the Pew Research Center found that 11% of Japanese people had a favorable view of China, while 88% had an unfavorable view.
+According to a 2026 East Asia Institute and International House of Japan poll, 0.6% of Japanese have a good impression of China, 5% have a rather good impression, 13.3% can't say either, 24.2% have a rather bad impression, while 56.9% have a bad impression.

-The Economist has written that according to a survey done in 2021, more than 40% of Japanese aged 18–29 feel an "affinity" towards China, compared to only 13% for those aged in their 60s and 70s.